SanjaySRocks/LinuxKernel/README.md

 [![GitHub release](https://img.shields.io/badge/release-5.11.1-blue)](https://GitHub.com/SanjaySRocks/LinuxKernel/releases/)

-Simply install this kernel and reboot your server. you will notice fast performance of server.
+Simply install this kernel and reboot your server

+you will notice fast performance

 It will help you in boosting fps stablity in gameservers ex: cs 1.6, csgo